 Chop the potatoes into 1″ cubes and place them in 2 tablespoons of hot oil in a frying pan.

 Sprinkle with salt and allow to brown over a hot heat stirring occasionally.
+I like to brown the potatoes first as this gives a good colour to the sauteed potatoes.

 Add the onions